COMP3030J-SE-P2-G1/proj/doc/dev.md

          ```
       Then run `just start` again.
 It should run without error this time.
 Now, restore the changes that you have made.
 Run the command `just start` the third time.

-- See pm2 managed processess' state
+- See pm2 managed processes' state
   ```bash
   just stat
   ```